splunk/public-o11y-docs/.github/pull_request_template.md

 //-->

 **Requirements**
-- [ ] The content follows our guidelines for style and formatting.
+- [ ] The content follows Splunk guidelines for style and formatting.
 - [ ] There are no CLI errors when building the docs locally.
 - [ ] You are contributing original content.